AgentSilence/GUIDE/README.md

 Pixel function: Multiple pixels need to be in a single class.

+Edit function: for Element Browser

-Box function: Draggable.(WORKING ON IT - AGENT)
+Box function: Draggable.(DONE - AGENT)